kashinak/kashinak-content-portfolio/README.md

 ## Deployment

 This project is deployed on Github and was written in Gitpod.
 It is currently hosted on Github.
 It is not fully deployed.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 ## Credits